- Our people

 Chambers UK Guide

-Karen Jones is a partner and planning and environment law solicitor with over 25 years’ experience and is head of our Planning and Environmental law team, which operates across our Reading, Henley-on-Thames and London offices.
+Karen Jones is a partner and planning and environment law solicitor with over 25 years’ experience and is head of our Planning & Environmental law team, which spans our Reading, Henley-on-Thames and London offices.

 Karen's experience includes strategic planning advice, planning appeals, public inquiries and environmental law, particularly nature conservation law.
 She has practised as a parliamentary lawyer and had considerable involvement in The Channel Tunnel Rail Link project.
 Karen has worked in Local Government (in roles including interim head of legal and solicitor to the council), where the majority of her projects involved significant planning, environmental and conservation considerations.